DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-ect-classroom-practice.md

 - Use low stakes quizzes to reinforce learning of key concepts and to support pupils to make links. _For example, you might set a short quiz on descriptive techniques as a starter activity in a lesson in which pupils are asked to write descriptively._
 - Consciously space out practice over time.
 When planning out your curriculum map, actively plan out when pupils will be quizzed on the core concepts and principles to match the learning outcome of the lesson.
-- Use think/pair/share to get pupils to consider their learning of the big ideas and make connections: ‘_In silence you are going to have a go at working out the challenge on the board.
-I am going to give you two minutes… Now the two minutes are up, I want you to discuss how this links with X.’_
+- Use think/pair/share to get pupils to consider their learning of the big ideas and make connections: '_In silence you are going to have a go at working out the challenge on the board.
+I am going to give you two minutes… Now the two minutes are up, I want you to discuss how this links with X.'_

 ### In your notepad